 Most reports of the American internment camps describe relatively benign conditions which included rigid schedules and military discipline, but few instances in which prisoners were underfed or overworked.
 There were a handful of suicides, several dozen transfers of prisoners to mental asylums, and outbreaks of disease that came near the end of the war, particularly during the dreaded Influenza Pandemic of 1918.

 The conditions at the Hot Springs Camp were not completely inhospitable under the circumstances.
-The site itself
+The site itself was largely chosen for its lack of mosquitoes and its mild climate next to the river.

+The ship's officers were quartered inside the hotel itself in the guest rooms.
 The hotel had been built for 300 guests, but the American government placed about 700 German ships' officers in it, three or four to a room.

-military-style barracks for the remaining 1,500 German crewmen and civilians from the ships, a dining room and kitchen, a camp hospital, showers, lavatories, and guardhouses for civilian guards with a high fence surrounding the camp.
+In addition to the hotel another thirty-six buildings had to be built, including military-style barracks for the remaining 1,500 German crewmen and civilians from the ships, a dining room and kitchen, a camp hospital, showers, lavatories, and guardhouses for civilian guards with a high fence surrounding the camp.
 Most of the structures were built by the Germans, but the local YMCA built a recreation room and a school building.
 The Germans spent their time swimming and playing golf, tennis, and croquet.
 Others tended flower and vegetable gardens.
 Some were paid by the government for labor in the camp.
 Many attended classes to learn English and various crafts.

 The wives and children of the prisoners were allowed to rent rooms in town, or stayed at local homes taking jobs working as household servants, or at various jobs at local establishments.